No annoying ads. Please peruse my services.

 On the Web since 1997

-Ambassador Arturo Sarukhan, Mexico's ambassador to the United States recently praised "Mexico" Mike's style of writing and introducing Mexico to foreigners.
+Ambassador Arturo Sarukhan, Mexico's former ambassador to the United States praised "Mexico" Mike's style of writing and introducing Mexico to foreigners.
 (See lengthy quote below).

-me what interests you and I'll make suggestsions.
+me what interests you and I'll make suggestions.
 Waterfalls and hot springs are my forte.
+Adventure travel is right behind tnem.
 Tell me what you want to do and I'll make it happen.

 "Mexico" Mike Nelson was formerly Mexico's media spokesman promoting surface tourism and a founding member of the Mexico Writer's Alliance.
 MSNBC interviewed him about border safety after